Tools

 Virtual environment

-To avoid sullying you home with unrelated Python packages, you can make use of Python’s virtual environment (VEnv).
+To avoid sullying your home with unrelated Python packages, you can make use of Python’s virtual environment concept.
 Here is a simple script showing you how to do that properly on Adastra:

 #!/bin/bash

-# enable only if you do not source this script.
+# Uncomment only if you do NOT source this script.

 # set -eu